How to build Accessible Navigation Menus with the Popover API

 One of the great advantages of the Popover API: It automatically conveys to assistive technologies whether the submenu navigation is presently collapsed or expanded.
 You should read the article “On popover accessibility: what the browser does and doesn’t do” for more information.

-Avoid the menu
+Avoid the menu role

-in my navigation menu.
+As you can see in my demo, I'm not using the menu and menuitem roles in my navigation menu.
 This is on purpose!
-These ARIA roles are only inteded for menu widgets that behave like native
+These ARIA roles are only inteded for menu widgets that behave like native operating system menus.

 Go read the article “Don’t Use ARIA Menu Roles for Site Nav” by Adrian Roselli for a detailed explanation.